Morse-Module/Morse-Module/README.md

-# Share-Open-Configs
+# Morse

-🚀 Platform to quickly share application config files and try them out risk free.
-Similar to homebrew cask but for configs
+🚀 Platform to quickly share application dot-files and try them out risk free.
+Similar to homebrew cask but for dot-files.

 ## ❓ How it works

-1. 🤝 You give the url of a soc-module (see below)
+1. 🤝 You give the url of a dash-file (see below)
 2. 📦 Stores current version of config is safe place so you can revert back if stuff breaks
-3. 🚀 Install config defined in soc-module
+3. 🚀 Install config defined in dash-file
 4. 😄 You're all set up!
 No extra install setups 🙌

-## 📦 soc-module
+## 📦 dash-file

-A soc-module is a file in a yaml format that outlines a config you can install.
-Below is an example of a soc-module:
+A dash-file is a file in a yaml format that outlines a config you can install.
+Below is an example of a dash-file:

 ```yml
 application: "vscode"